 Sometimes, amid the kettle souring, NEIPA, and kveik crazes, it's hard to remember what got me into this yeast thing in the first place.
 For me, many of these roads trace back to finding a beer called Orval as a cash-strapped and beer-curious undergrad (it's super cheap!) and falling in love with the mysterious, musty-apple character of the beer.
-Later, I found out that was a result of a yeast called Brettanomyces bruxellensis, and once I was trusted to wield an inoculation loop in a microbiology lab, I isolated my first Brett strain - from a bottle of Orval.
+Later, I found out that was a result of yeast called Brettanomyces bruxellensis, and once I was trusted to wield an inoculation loop in a microbiology lab, I isolated my first Brett strain - from a bottle of Orval.
 I'm fortunate to still get to work with that Brett, and many others.
 As I close up shop after inoculating a new round of Brett propagations, I'm reminded that there is still so much to discuss when it comes to our funky friend.

-Recently, I coauthored a paper on Brett primary fermentation*, alongside a team of researchers at the University of Guelph.
+Recently, I co-authored a paper on Brett primary fermentation*, alongside a team of researchers at the University of Guelph.
 This research started quite a while ago - 2015, in fact.
 The long time span from start to finish should hint at one critical quality of Brett: it doesn't like being studied.
-This is not normal yeast.
+This is not a normal yeast.
 One Brett strain can perform perfectly in one trial, then totally crap out in another.
 Many of the rules we play by in the Saccharomyces world seem to not matter to Brett.
 This makes for challenging research.
-But in the end we got a cool study comparing different Brett strains which helped form the basis for our understanding of 100% Brettanomyces ferments at Escarpment Labs.
+But in the end, we got a cool study comparing different Brett strains which helped form the basis for our understanding of 100% Brettanomyces ferments at Escarpment Labs.

 The lead author of the project, Caroline Tyrawa, went on to complete her Master's on Brett beer research, where she investigated the intricacies of Sacc-Brett copitches, and looked into the nutritional needs of our funky friend.
 We are hoping that the University team will be able to polish up and share some of their newer Brett findings for public consumption soon.